What is a transverse flute?

 - Perceive your breathing, you should feel the back of the intercostal area inflate.
 These are the lungs that are widening as a result of the accumulation of air, so you know you are doing it the right way.

 Muscular tension is the greatest enemy of wind instrument lovers because it limits the possibilities of technical mastery at the level of breathing and posture.
-Therefore, it is important to perform certain preparatory exercises to achieve proper relaxation.
+Therefore, it's important to perform certain preparatory exercises to achieve proper relaxation.
 Some of these exercises are compatible with yoga.

 Posture for playing the transverse flute